Delta logo

 Does the airline allow pets as baggage: No

-Does airline allow pets as cargo: No
+Does the airline allow pets as cargo: No

-Does airline have an embargo: Yes
+Does the airline have an embargo: Yes

 Kennel / Pet Carrier Information